IMPORTANT INFORMATION...

 How should I pack my clothes and supplies for transport?

 Please remember that we aim to break away from the daily routine of our hectic lives.
-We ask that each walker plans carefully according to the provided list.
-Please use two plastic boxes that do not exceed 50 liters in size for supplies, and make sure they are appropriately marked.
+We ask that each walker plan carefully according to the provided list.
+For supplies, please use two plastic boxes that do not exceed 50 litres in size, and make sure they are appropriately marked.

 The Tankwa Camino team accepts no responsibility for any lost belongings.
 To protect your items, it is recommended that you pack them into an extra plastic bag before placing them into the larger bin, as we may encounter rain showers during our walk.